XayOn/tqueues/Readme.rst

-Tqueues
+TQueues
 =======

-Tqueues (reThinkdb Queues) is a simple python3.5+ library for queueing jobs and processing them in workers using rethinkdb.
+TQueues (reThinkdb Queues) is a simple python3.5+ library for queueing jobs and processing them in workers using rethinkdb.